As an Amazon Associate we earn from qualifying purchases.

 These types of bras suit beautifully with so many outfits.
 They are ideal for lower necklines because of their low center front and wider-set straps.

 They are also suitable for wearing plunging gowns and shirts since they disappear.
-Plunge bras provide excellent form and lift.
+The best plunge bras provide excellent form and lift.

 Some women like this type of bra as their daily go-to style because the lower center wires are more comfortable than models with a deeper center front.